Liurunex/CoinShuffle_blockchain/README.md

 # CoinShuffle with Blockchain
-independent project
+Independent project

-# set the blockchain enviroment
+# Set the blockchain enviroment
-check thie page for instruction: https://hackernoon.com/learn-blockchains-by-building-one-117428612f46
+Check thie page for instruction: https://hackernoon.com/learn-blockchains-by-building-one-117428612f46

 # How to run
 Please first initiate the coinshuffle server (coin_shuffle.py), then you can intiate duplicate blockchain nodes to start.
 The coinshuffle server was configured with constant local address 127.0.0.1:5000, please don't use this specific address to run the node.